-Using the Rectangular Marquee tool select what belongs to the two images and click Crop.
+Using the Rectangular Marquee tool select the area which belongs to the two images and click ‘Crop’.

-In the layer box click on the bottom layer (RIGHT image) then double click on the thumbnail image.
+In the layer box click on the bottom layer (RIGHT image), double click on the thumbnail image.
 A new window appears.
 Uncheck the Red Channel and click OK.

-If you put your anaglyph glasses on (just a quick note that when wearing anaglyph glasses that the red filter should be on the left eye) you should see your image in 3-D. If you think the background seems to be coming out while the foreground seems to be receding to the back it means you are dealing with a pseudoscopic picture (the left and right images are the wrong-way-round).
-In that case the bottom layer is the left image and the top one is the right half, make sure you swap them in the Layers panel and change the Colour channels as above.
+If you put your anaglyph glasses on (just a quick note that when wearing anaglyph glasses the red filter should be on the left eye), you should see your image in 3-D. If you think the background seems to be coming out while the foreground seems to be receding to the back, it means you are dealing with a pseudoscopic picture (the left and right images are the wrong way round).
+In that case, the bottom layer is the left image and the top one is the right image; make sure you swap them in the Layers panel and change the Colour channels as above.

-To make sure everything is in the window, select the top layer.
+To make sure everything is in the window, first select the top layer.
 If things come out of the window which shouldn’t, click the Move tool and, using the left arrow key of your keyboard, move the top layer to the left until everything is inside the window.
-If you’ve moved it you’ll see a black strip on the right of your picture.
+If you’ve moved it, you’ll now see a black strip on the right of your picture.
 You need to crop both images again so that this part of the picture disappears and they are both the same size.
-For a tutorial on the stereo window please click here.
+If you’re interested in more information about the ‘stereo window’ please click here.

 SAVING YOUR FILES READY TO USE ON THE STEREOCARD